martiliones/typedoc.md/README.md

  */

 /**
- * This declaration is placed under 'Utilities'.
+ * This declaration is placed under 'Utilities'
  */
 export function isRef(r: Ref): r is Ref